Piedmont University: Student life

+Piedmont University has over 50 student clubs and organizations and 19 intercollegiate sports teams competing in NCAA Division III.
 In addition to clubs and service organizations, Piedmont offers creative outlets for singers, musicians, and actors.
 All students can be part of the 100-voice Piedmont Chorale, which performs several concerts each year.
 The Piedmont Singers is a 50-member ensemble of selected students that performs on campus and each year tours in the U.S. or abroad.
 Performance groups also include the 10-member Cantabile a cappella singers, Piedmont Camerata chamber ensemble, Wind Ensemble, Percussion Ensemble, and String Ensemble.

 Students interested in theater may join the Piedmont College Theatre and the Alpha Psi Omega theater honor society, which together perform a succession of plays each year ranging from Shakespeare to children's theater.

 Students interested in writing, photography, radio, television, and web production can also participate in a number of student-run organizations including the student newspaper and media channel, "The Roar" [formerly The Navigator]; the Yonahian yearbook, and student radio and TV stations.